Taliban bans men from shaving in Afghanistan province

 “The fighters keep coming here and tell us to stop trimming beards.
 One of them told me they can send undercover inspectors to pick us up,” a barber who works in Kabul said in an interview with the BBC.

 The owner of one of the largest chains of salons in the capital fears he will not be able to keep his income.
-He says he received a call from someone claiming to be a government official and was instructed to “stop following American styles” and not to shave or trim anyone’s beard.
+He says he received a call from someone claiming to be a government official and was instructed to “stop following American styles and not shave or trim anyone’s beard.”

 Asia:One of India’s biggest ‘gangsters’ is murdered during trial by rivals disguised as lawyers